 The MCC board brings directors dedicated to patients and equipped with extensive experience in legal, communications, government relations and public affairs, healthcare and advocacy fields, the majority of whom are patients themselves.

-Trina Fraser, Brazeau Seller – Governance Committee Lead
+- Trina Fraser, Brazeau Seller – Governance Committee Lead

-Deepak Anand (Vice-Chair)
+- Deepak Anand

 Deepak is recognized as an expert and innovator in the global cannabis space.
 He joined MCC after seeing the challenges faced by patients and wanting to make a difference.
 Deepak leverages his long term relationships with government and key bureaucrats to ensure patient issues are top of mind and is always looking at how decisions impact patients.
 In addition to his board position at MCC, he currently serves as the co-founder & CEO of Materia Ventures, a European-focused supply and distribution company for medical cannabis and CBD products, and sits on the board of NORML Canada.